tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 may also be influenced by other considerations.
 Examples of impacting factors
 include: the need to minimise implementation complexity, privacy concerns, and the need to reduce the time it takes to switch path.
-The choice may be offered as a configuration option to the user.)
+The choice may be offered as a configuration option to the user of the TLS implementation.)

 After the path validation procedure is completed, any pending send operation is resumed to the bound peer address.